cdnnnn/cdn/file.md

   const [modelsLoading, setModelsLoading] = useState(false);
   const [datasetsRefreshing, setDatasetsRefreshing] = useState(false);
   const [metricsRefreshing, setMetricsRefreshing] = useState(false);
+  // Tracked locally rather than read from the datasets slice's own `error`
+  // field — that field wasn't reliably cleared on a subsequent successful
+  // fetch, so a stale error from an earlier failed attempt kept showing
+  // even after Refresh (or renavigating) succeeded.
+Deriving this purely
+  // from the outcome of our own dispatch calls below fixes that. const [datasetsErrorLocal, setDatasetsErrorLocal] = useState<string | null>(null);

   // ---- Test Suite: All/Custom/Deepeval filter (Change-1) -----------------
   const [datasetTypeFilter, setDatasetTypeFilter] = useState<DatasetTypeFilter>('all');